Logo Icon

-IPMAT Question Paper Analysis & Solutions
+IPMAT Question Paper Analysis and Solutions: In-depth Analysis & Tips

-Author : Palak Khanna
+Author : Leekesh Suryavanshi

 SHARE

-IPMAT Exam Analysis Trend
+IPMAT Exam Analysis Trend 2025

-• Type of questions: Multiple Choice Questions MCQs and Short Answer (SA) questions.
+• Type of questions: Multiple Choice Questions, MCQs, and Short Answer (SA) questions.

 • Verbal Ability: This is the most scoring section in the examination, with about 70-80% of questions from easy to moderate difficulty.